mahilab/Syntacts/hardware.md

 ## Tactile Displays

-Below are a few open source tactile displays that you can create or learn from as you get started with Syntacts.
+Below you fill find simple tactile displays that you can create or learn from as you get started with Syntacts.
 You may modify the designs however you like.

 |Display|Syntacts 3x8 Array|
 |---|:-:|